-Before we get started on our summer home tour, I just want to say for the record that I did NOT want a new home.
+Before we get started on our summer home tour, I want to say for the record that I did NOT want a new home.
 I begged Mr. Honey Do to buy me a fixer-upper.
-Well, that was 13 years ago and I have done everything possible that I can think of since then to make this new house look like an old farmhouse.
-We live in the small town of 3,500 people in Canton, Texas.
+That was 13 years ago, and I have done everything possible that I can think of since then to make this new house look like an old farmhouse.
+We live in a small town of 3,500 people in Canton, Texas.
 Home of the First Monday Trade Days.
-A monthly flea market that brings in over 1,000,000 people a year to shop vintage goods.
+A monthly flea market brings in over 1,000,000 people a year to shop vintage goods.
 It’s no surprise that I LOVE flea market decor.

 I’m starting our summer home tour in the heart of our home, our Living Room.
 Here you’ll notice a big BLACK thing over the fireplace.
-Let’s just say I pick and chose my battles wisely.
+Let’s say I pick and choose my battles wisely.
 It’s such a man thing!
-Our home is forever evolving, but I love the direction it’s headed.
+Our home is forever evolving, but I love its direction.
 And how about that rusty old coffee table?
 Would you believe me if I told you it was wood?
 It’s IRON rust paint!
 I created a patina finish that made this coffee table a piece that Mr. Honey Do refuses to part with.
 He calls it his Man Cave Furniture.
-It works for now. 😉
+It will work for now.

-Our living room is also the home to a circa 1906 Kimball upright piano.
-It’s in amazing shape for its age and it still plays.
-The piano was a symbol of social status back in the early 1900s and I have fond memories of my Grandmother’s upright piano and how I loved to sit and dream about being a famous composer.
+Our living room is also the home of a circa 1906 Kimball upright piano.
+It’s in fantastic shape for its age, and it still plays.
+The piano was a symbol of social status back in the early 1900s, and I have fond memories of my Grandmother’s upright piano and how I loved to sit and dream about being a famous composer.
 I’m still dreaming.

 Along each side of the fireplace are armoires that I use for quilt storage.
-We discussed a possible bookshelf in these empty spaces, but I really like the use of these vintage pieces.
+We discussed a possible bookshelf in these empty spaces, but I like using these vintage pieces.
 Who doesn’t need more storage, right?

 The faux shiplap wall is in progress.
 We will be adding trim around the edges to finish it up soon.
 After painting and climbing a 10 ft ladder all day, I needed a break.

 What would a summer home tour be without a fireplace?
 Especially one that’s ready for summer.
 This DIY Log Fireplace Cover was super easy to create and adds so much warmth to the fireplace when not in use.
-And can I tell you how proud I am of the painted tiles around the opening of the fireplace?
+And can I tell you how proud I am of the painted tiles around the fireplace’s opening?
 I’m in love with the cleanness of the black and white and how it makes the whole room feel.

 Open Concept Living

 Can you believe that we don’t even own a sofa?
-Since it’s just the two of us, a couple of comfy leather recliners are the perfect spot to sit in front of the Fireplace after a long day or to watch one of our favorite Big Bang Theory episodes.
-The room is open, airy and bright.
-I used drop cloths hung on a towel ring just to give the windows a little dress.
+Since it’s just the two of us, a couple of comfy leather recliners are the perfect spot to sit in front of the fireplace after a long day to watch one of our favorite Big Bang Theory episodes.
+The room is open, airy, and bright.
+I used drop cloths hung on a towel ring to give the windows a little dress.
 No curtains for me!
 I want all the light I can get inside my home.
 The blinds give us all the privacy we need.

-“I’m going to make everything around me beautiful and that will be my life.” ~Elsie De Wolfe~
+“I’m going to make everything around me beautiful, which will be my life.” ~Elsie De Wolfe~

 Dining Room Area

 The living room and dining room are open to one another.
-It’s nice to sit at the table and still be able to communicate with our family in the living room and kitchen as well.
+It’s nice to sit at the table and still communicate with our family in the living room and kitchen as well.

-The wall in the dining room is actually my staging wall where I photograph most of my furniture makeovers from.
+The wall in the dining room is my staging wall, where I photograph most of my furniture makeovers.
 See how I created this look by CLICKING HERE.

 Guest Bath | Summer Home Tour

-For the guest bath, I added these happy colors of teal and chartreuse.
+I added these happy colors of teal and chartreuse for the guest bath.
 A vintage painted mason jar with an airy grouping of decorative florals pulls these colors together.

 Kitchen | Summer Home Tour

 No, I haven’t painted the cabinets.
-Shocker I know!
+Shocker, I know!
 There’s just something about them I love.
-The light colored wood adds to the farmhouse feel for me.
+The light-colored wood adds to the farmhouse feel for me.
 The kitchen is small but functional, especially for two people.
-I’m seriously thinking about painting the cabinets and would love to know what you think, but I love wood too.
+I’m seriously thinking about painting the cabinets and would love to know what you think, but I love wood.
 Maybe paint the lowers?

 On the opposite end of the kitchen is a breakfast nook.
-Since I’m a huge coffee snob, I opted to use this as my coffee nook instead.
-The antique pie safe and my coffee bar were also thrift furniture finds that has been restored.
+Since I’m a huge coffee snob, I opted to use this as my coffee nook.
+The antique pie safe and my coffee bar were also thrift furniture finds restored.

 The lockers!
 Another great storage idea.
-I have always wanted a set of lockers and these were exactly what I was looking for.
-These are located just outside my bedroom and are the perfect hideout for misc items when company comes unexpectedly and I need to tidy up really quick.
+I have always wanted a set of lockers, and these were exactly what I was looking for.
+These are located just outside my bedroom and are the perfect hideout for misc items when the company comes unexpectedly and when I need to tidy up quickly.
 They hold a lot of stuff.

 Bedroom | Summer Home Tour

-Ah yes… our bedroom is a retreat.
-Customized to our specifications, right down to the massive headboard made from doors.
+Awe, yes, our bedroom is a retreat.
+It’s customized to our specifications, down to the massive headboard made from doors.
 It was one of our first builds together in our new home.

-Finding the right wall color for our summer home tour bedroom makeover was a challenge but we settled with the perfect shade called Wall Street by Sherwin Willams.
-See the full bedroom makeover by clicking HERE.
+Finding the right wall color for our summer home tour bedroom makeover was a challenge, but we settled with the perfect shade called Wall Street by Sherwin Willams.
+See the complete bedroom makeover by clicking HERE.

-Once again, when I can make or add my personal spin to home decor, I do.
-The container for the flowers is actually painted glass from the Goodwill Store.
-Want to learn more about creating a rusty patina finish on glass, CLICK HERE.
+Once again, when I can make or add my spin to home decor, I do.
+The container for the flowers is painted glass from the Goodwill Store.
+Want to learn more about creating a rusty patina finish on glass?
+CLICK HERE.

-A bedroom wouldn’t be my bedroom without adding a little French provincial in the mix.
+Without adding a little French provincial in the mix, a bedroom wouldn’t be my bedroom.
 The dresser was painted metallic GOLD.
 CLICK HERE to learn how to paint with metallics on your furniture.

 Master Bath |Sumer Home Tour